Dufaston, 10 mg 112 pcs

 – premenstrual syndrome

-Oestrogen therapy in women with an intact uterus may be used cyclically for the following conditions:
+During estrogen therapy in women with an intact uterus, it can be used in a cyclic mode for the following conditions:

 – to prevent endometrial hyperplasia during postmenopause